wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 }
 ```
 [[warning]]
 | :point_up: Notice how we are using 3 equal symbols instead of just one.
-That is because we are doing logical operations.
+That is because we are asking a question to the computer, if we use just one equal the computar will think that we are assigning the value `true` to the variable `babyHasMoved`.
+It is called a [logical operation](https://www.youtube.com/watch?v=mbT7sSmVUS8).

 You could have a block of code execute only if the condition does not apply using the `else` statement:
 ```js